man page RantI've been involved in a discussion of documentation on one of RedHat's mailing lists, which culminated in my posting the following rant:

 document their code, and technical writers are too busy.

-Back in the old days, the man
+Back in the old days, the man pages were the

 manual!
 When you bought a Unix box from Sun, you also got a box full